ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     .. note::

-      In an effort to maintain a valid PDF structure, this method and :meth:`delete_page` will also deactivate items in the table of contents which point to deleted pages.
+      In an effort to maintain a valid PDF structure, this method and :meth:`DeletePage` will also deactivate items in the table of contents which point to deleted pages.
 "Deactivation" here means, that the bookmark will point to nowhere and the title will be shown grayed-out by supporting PDF viewers.
 The overall TOC structure is left intact.

       It will also remove any **links on remaining pages** which point to a deleted one.
 This action may have an extended response time for documents with many pages.